phreppo/rat/README.md

 `rat` is a *sound* tool to detect exponential
 [Regular Expression Denial of Service](https://owasp.org/www-community/attacks/Regular_expression_Denial_of_Service_-_ReDoS) (ReDoS) attacks.
-Since the algoirthm is proved to be sound, the tool cannot raise false negatives.
+Since the algorithm is proved to be sound, the tool cannot raise false negatives.
 This means that if `rat` determines that a regular expression is safe, it is *impossible* for it to be exploited by an attacker.